Patent Opposition: How to Challenge a Pending Patent Application

 Yes, any third party may file a preissuance submission to oppose a utility nonprovisional patent application.
 Timing is critical.
 Basically, you must challenge the patent application before it is allowed.
 Assuming that a Notice of Allowance has not yet been issued, you have at least until 6 months after the publication date.
 If over six months have passed since publication, you may still have time if the first Office Action has not yet been issued.

-What is a preissuance submission?
+What is a third party preissuance submission?

 Any third party may challenge a pending patent application by filing a third party preissuance submission that includes prior art.
-The goal is to cause the examiner to reject the claims in the utility patent application, or prevent the applicant from obtaining broader claims.
-The prior art identified in the third party submission gives the examiner the ammunition to make the rejection.
+The goal is to cause the examiner to reject the claims in the utility patent application or at least prevent the applicant from obtaining broader claims.

-Can the third party be anonymous?
+Can the third party challenger be anonymous?

 What kind of information should be submitted to oppose a patent application?